 Things were still simple then, and dual-band routers came into existence because we needed them.
 At the time, the 2.4GHz no longer cut it.

 2.4GHz: The first band for Wi-Fi

-Indeed, initially, Wi-Fi — then called "wireless networking" via the 802.11b (Wireless-b) and 802.11g (Wireless-g) standards — started with only the 2.4GHz frequency band — a radio component that broadcast signals outward — which was, and still is, too ubiquitous.
+Indeed, initially, Wi-Fi -- then called "wireless networking" via the 802.11b (Wireless-b) and 802.11g (Wireless-g) standards -- started with only the 2.4GHz frequency band.
+This band, which is a radio component that broadcast signals outward, was, and still is, too ubiquitous.

 Note how 2.4GHz is just a portion of the 2GHz.
 The rest of the band, the parts up to 2.3GHz and above 2.5GHz, is used for other applications.

 Besides Wi-Fi devices, cordless phones, Bluetooth gadgets, and home appliances (like microwaves) also use this frequency.
 It's saturated.

 Available to too many applications, 2.4GHz generally suffers heavily from interferences.
 Soon after its introduction, it quickly proved unreliable and too slow for networking, especially in urban areas.
 And that has remained until today.